Nail Salon Loyalty Programme: Rebook More Clients

 A simple points-per-visit system works well: 1 point per $10 spent, with rewards at 50, 100, and 200 points.
 Or offer a stamp card where every 6th manicure includes free gel upgrade.
 Keep it simple enough to explain in 30 seconds.

 Ready to launch your nail salon loyalty program?
-Try FaveCard free — set up takes 5 minutes and works on any phone.
+Try FaveCard — start free with 30 days of Pro — set up takes 5 minutes and works on any phone.

 Frequently Asked Questions